hwchen2017/resnet_food101_cifar10_pytorch/README.md

 ~~~

 # Results
+## CIFAR10
+### ResNet

-A ResNet9 model was built for CIFAR10, and top1 accuracy 93.51% was obatined after 40 epoches of training.
-The following results were obatined using default parameters.
+A ResNet9 model was trainned for CIFAR10, and top1 accuracy 93.51% was obatined after 40 epoches.
+The following results were obatined using default parameters in code.

 Evaluation accuracy during training:
 ![accuracy for cifar10](./images/cifar10_acc.png)